Debt Collection Complaints

 4. Let Us Know If the Behaviour Continues After Following the Above Steps

-If you have followed the steps above and the behavior of the debt collector continues, you can fill out a Debt Collection Complaint Form and submit it to us by mail, fax, or email.
+If you have followed the steps above and the behavior of the debt collector continues, you can fill out a Debt Collection Complaint Form on our forms page and submit it to us by mail, fax, or email.
 Please include a copy of the information sent in step two.

 - Was threatening and/or intimidating